qeeqbox/social-analyzer/README.md

 This project *is currently used by some law enforcement agencies in countries where resources are limited*.

-The results from the analysis could help in investigating profiles related to suspicious or malicious activities such as [cyberbullying](https://en.wikipedia.org/wiki/Wikipedia:Cyberbullying), [cybergrooming](https://de.wikipedia.org/wiki/Cyber-Grooming) & [cyberstalking](https://en.wikipedia.org/wiki/Cyberstalking), [spreading misinformation](https://en.wikipedia.org/wiki/Misinformation)
+The results from the analysis could help in investigating profiles related to suspicious or malicious activities such as [cyberbullying](https://en.wikipedia.org/wiki/Wikipedia:Cyberbullying), [cybergrooming](https://de.wikipedia.org/wiki/Cyber-Grooming), [cyberstalking](https://en.wikipedia.org/wiki/Cyberstalking), and [spreading misinformation](https://en.wikipedia.org/wiki/Misinformation)

 Make sure to download this tool from GitHub - (ONLY) ⚠️